Artisans

 Laura Gillespie

 Laura Gillespie creates functional pottery and whimsical clay sculptures from her studio in Cadiz, Kentucky.
-She’s been practicing her craft for the past 10 years, selling her work in regional shows and shops.
+She’s been practicing her craft for almost 20 years, selling her work in regional shows and shops.
 She originally studied under Paul and Trisha Ferrell of Brushy Fork Creek.

 Tina Bruce